 We meet at the gates to the Town Hall on Forest Road in Walthamstow:

-The idea is to have a second meeting point at ‘Acorn Hut’ (aka the green tea hut) at High Beach in Epping Forest:
+For those who don’t live further out of London than Walthamstow, there is a second meeting point at ‘Acorn Hut’ (aka the green tea hut) at High Beach in Epping Forest:

 How many riders are there?

 Obviously this varies from week to week, but I would say typically we might have about 20 when we set off from Walthamstow and pick up another ten or so at High Beach.
 However, we don’t ride in one group – partly because different groups of people want to go at different speeds, and partly because of safety (a big group makes it very difficult for cars to overtake us and could lead to unpleasantness).
 Typically a group would have 8-10 riders in it.
 When the weather is bad, fewer people are likely to be out (although having said that, we have still had over 20 riders when the temperature was -5C) and there are several weekends when the club organizes a race or other event and this means many people are not available for the club run – as above, check on Facebook to see what the situation is.

 How far do you go and how fast do you go?